Skip to content

 Hardware Labels to apply

-Strix Halo xdna2, rocm, stx-halo
+Strix Halo lemon-prod, xdna2, rocm, stx-halo

 New Runner Setup